Joint Score-Threshold Optimization for Interpretable Risk Assessment: Results

-The optimal solutions to the four MIP variations are featured in Table 2, in comparison with the current JHFRAT scoring coefficients.
-The optimal CSO coefficients for symmetric class loss (hyperparameters $\alpha_{under},\alpha_{over}=1, \lambda_1^-,\lambda_1^+,\lambda_2^-, \lambda_2^+=1$) are also included as a representative example of CSO results.

-All optimized models have total coefficient sums greater than the current JHFRAT, and thus we compare feature contributions via their percent contributions to the total coefficient sum.
-A few trends persist across the model variations.
-Cognition risk factors feature far more prominently in the MIP models than in the current JHFRAT.
-Conversely, the history of falls risk factor only persists as non-zero in the asymmetric MIP model, albeit with less proportional importance (7.4\%) compared to JHFRAT (10.2\%).
+The optimal solution to the MIP defined in \eqref{eq:jhfrat-mip} is featured in Table \ref{tab:coefficients}, in comparison with the current JHFRAT scoring coefficients.
+The optimal feasible CSO warm-start coefficients for this MIP (hyperparameters $\alpha^- = 0.5, \alpha^+ = 1, \lambda_1^-=\lambda_1^+=0.8, \lambda_2^-=\lambda_2^+=0.2$) are also included.
+Both the MIP and CSO warm-start have total coefficient sums greater than the current JHFRAT, promoting higher possible total scores.
+Cognition and elimination risk factors feature far more prominently in the MIP model than in the current JHFRAT.
+Conversely, all patient care equipment coefficients are zero in the optimal MIP model.